 machine learning but also provides a computational paradigm for neuroscience.

-My research is dedicated to the design of efficient and novel computational methods for Bayesian inference and stochastic
+My research is dedicated to the design of efficient computational methods for Bayesian inference and stochastic

-control theory using ideas and methods from statistical physics.
-These novel methods are used by me and by others in
+control theory using ideas and methods from statistical physics and quantum physics.

 artificial intelligence research and computational models of brain function.

 Bayesian models are probability models and the typical computation, whether in the context of a complex data analysis